KQM-git/TCL/evidence/characters/hydro/xingqiu.md

 [Discussion](https://tickettool.xyz/direct?url=https://cdn.discordapp.com/attachments/864699490606514196/866103775408422962/transcript-xq-dr-is-a-conferrable-attribute.html)

 **Finding:**
-Xingqiu Rain Sword DMG reduction does not take the Hydro DMG% bonus gained from Kazuha's A4 into account.
+Xingqiu Rain Sword DMG reduction does not take the Hydro DMG bonus gained from Kazuha's A4 into account.
 Because it's an attribute sharing effect which scale based on a character's own attributes, therefore would not factor in to calculations of further similarly scaling attribute sharing effects.

 **Evidence:**
 [Rain Swords Unbuffed](https://youtu.be/bb0ftQK8nzg)